cplusplusjasper/awesome-resources/websites.md

 [explainshell](https://github.com/idank/explainshell): match command-line arguments to their help text

+[flutter](https://github.com/flutter/flutter): Flutter makes it easy and fast to build beautiful apps for mobile and beyond.

 [freebsd-src](https://github.com/freebsd/freebsd-src): FreeBSD src tree

 [FreeFem-sources](https://github.com/FreeFem/FreeFem-sources): FreeFEM is a partial differential equation solver for non-linear multi-physics systems in 2D and 3D using the finite element method.